spinkube/documentation/content/en/docs/contrib/feedback.md

 ---
 title: Feedback
-description: How to provide feedback to the SpinKube project
+description: How to provide feedback to the SpinKube project.
 weight: 10
 ---